petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 <TinyLetter />

-## 2. Slotted content
+## 2. Styling content

-A great feature of the markdown-it conversion in VuePress is that you can write markdown inside html elements by leaving empty lines between the html tags and your markdown like so:
+A great feature of the markdown-to-html conversion in VuePress is that you can write markdown inside html elements by leaving empty lines between the html tags and your markdown like so:

 ```md
 <div>